Skip to content

 The :ro suffix mounts the directory as read-only, which is recommended since agents only need to read files.

-After updating docker-compose.yml, restart the stack:
+After updating docker-compose.yml, restart the OpenClaw container:

 Terminal window

-docker compose down && docker compose up -d
+docker compose up -d --no-deps openclaw

 Mount a folder from your host machine: